VictorUdnaes/stable-diffusion-xl/README.md

 ```

 #### Problems with using pip:
-If you encounter **error externally-managed-environment** error when using pip, use this tutorial:
+If you encounter **error: externally-managed-environment** when using pip, use this tutorial:
 https://dev.to/luca1iu/how-to-fix-the-externally-managed-environment-error-when-using-pip-2omo
 (Its easiest to force install imo.)